 The central part of our body is our brain.
 Bhastrika Pranayama keeps the mind healthy and helps in concentrating it so that we can do anything properly.
 This pranayama helps in Kundalini Jagran.

 It is our brain that gives us the ability to think, so it needs to be healthy.
 Bhastrika is a perfect way to treat various diseases in the brain such as depression, migraine, Parkinson’s disease, paralysis, etc.

 5. Beneficial to avoid various types of diseases

 Bhastrika Pranayama helps in strengthening the immune system of our body.
-This asana produces heat in the body, which completely cures cold, flu, sinus, asthma.
+This asana produces heat in the body, which completely cures colds, flu, sinus, and asthma.
 Thyroid, tonsils and all help in removing throat problems.
 Regular practice of Bhastrika Pranayama can also cure heart-related diseases angina, arterial obstruction, etc.

 Some Other Benefits of Bhastrika Pranayama (Bellows Breath)

 - According to Hathapradipika 2/65, it helps cure diseases caused by the excess of pranayama, bile and mucus.

 - This asana must be done in the winter season, which creates heat in the body.